luisgros-fixeads/plugin-sonarqube/README.md

 ```sh
 athena sonarqube sonarlint ~/myproject/
 ```
 Unlike running code analysis with the SonarQube scanner when using SonarLint you don't need to start the SonarQube Server.
-After the SonarLint code analysis by default an html report file with be generated inside your project's root directory.
+After the SonarLint code analysis by default a report directory (*sonarlint-report/*) with be created inside your project's root directory containing the html report file.

 ## Examples